SwathiR03/Pokemon_Team_Builder_Graph/README.md

 # Pokemon_Team_Builder_Using_GNN
-A recommender system that makes use of graph neural networks to recommend a team of 6 pokemon based on type synergy and bundle recommendation.
+A recommender system that recommends a team of 6 pokemon based on edge_weights.

 # How to Run?
 * Run each block individually.